Xuxa só para Baixinhos 4 – Praia

-Xuxa só para Baixinhos 4 – Praia (also known as XSPB 4) is the twenty-sixth studio album by Brazilian recording artist Xuxa, released on 25 July 2003 by Som Livre.
-It is the fourth album in the collection Só Para Baixinhos.
+Xuxa só para Baixinhos 4 – Praia (also known as XSPB 4) is the twenty-sixth studio album by Brazilian recording artist Xuxa, released on 25 July 2003 by Som Livre as the fourth album in the collection Só Para Baixinhos.

 Release and reception

 Xuxa only for Baixinhos 4 - Praia, was released on July 25, 2003, first in the CD and VHS version and released on DVD on November 26, 2003, it was remastered and released on CD in 2008 in an economic version.
 The singles were "Estátua", "Hula Hula da Xuxinha", "Taba Naba", "Skinimarinki" and "Nadando Com o Teddy".
 This album reached the 3rd position among the best sold in Brazil in 2003, and 18th in the list of best selling DVDs in Brazil in 2003, according to the Associação Brasileira de Produtores de Discos (ABPD).